Indigenous Australian art: Aboriginal art movements and cooperatives

 Australian Indigenous art movements and cooperatives have been central to the emergence of Indigenous Australian art.
 Whereas many western artists pursue formal training and work as individuals, most contemporary Indigenous art is created in community groups and art centres.
+One of the main reasons the Yuendumu movement, based at Warlukurlangu Artists was established, and later flourished, was due to the feeling of exploitation amongst artists.